New Zealand Paralympic Team ready for Beijing 2022

 BEN ADAMS, HEAD COACH

-Ben Adams is the Head Paralympic Coach for the Para Alpine Ski High Performance Programme and has long taken care of members of the New Zealand Paralympic Team.
+Ben Adams is the Head Paralympic Coach for the Para Alpine Ski High Performance Programme.
+He has long taken care of members of the New Zealand Paralympic Team.
 He has worked hard to strengthen the athletes’ technique and consistency, resulting in many podium finishes at top events.
 Ben has coached skiing in New Zealand, USA, Canada, France, Switzerland, Austria and Japan.
-Ben transfers this depth of adaptive experience working as an examiner and trainer for the NZSIA.
+He transfers this depth of adaptive experience working as an examiner and trainer for the NZSIA.
 Ben was named as a member of the IPC Alpine Skiing Coaches Advisory Group for the 2016-17 season.

 SCOTT PALMER, ASSISTANT COACH